-To sum up social preferences that are reflected through the systems to EU migration and internal security policies, a more security-oriented pattern is observable that is reactive to the perceived threats from the environment.
+To sum up social preferences of EU migration and internal security policies reflected through the systems, a more security-oriented pattern is observable that is reactive to the perceived threats from the environment.
 Therefore, in a non-pillar Europe, a unified management approach has been accepted to handle a commonly perceived challenge.
 For that, information power is used more extensively slowly approaching the existing systems.